facebookresearch/ReAgent/README.md

 python ml/rl/test/gym/run_gym.py -p <parameters_file> [-s <score_bar>] [-g <gpu_id>]
 ```
 * **parameters_file**: Path to your JSON parameters file
 * **score_bar** (optional): Scalar score you hope to achieve.
 Once your model scores at least *score_bar* well averaged over 100 test trials, training will stop and the script will exit.
-If left empty, training will continue until you compplete `num_iterations` iterations (see details on parameters in the next section).
+If left empty, training will continue until you complete collect data from *num_episodes* episodes (see details on parameters in the next section)
 * **gpu_id** (optional): If set to your machine's GPU id (typically `0`), the model will run its training and inference on your GPU.
-Otherwise it will use your CPU.
+Otherwise it will use your CPU

 Feel free to create your own parameter files to select different environments and change model parameters.
 The success criteria for different environments can be found [here](https://gym.openai.com/envs).
 We currently supply default arguments for the following environments: